Agile-and-Adaptive-Robotics/Platform/README.md

 ## Content

 Goals: To create a balance platform that can vibrate at pseudorandom pattern to test the Bipedal robot.
-Dr. Hunt wants to platform to be able to generate a motion following the pseudo random ternary sequence to test the bipedal robot.
-The robot will try to balance on this platform.
+Dr. Hunt wants the platform to be able to generate a motion following the pseudo random ternary sequence to test the bipedal robot.
+When the robot is tested on this platform, the transfer function of the bipedal robot can be derived.

 ## Deadline:
 At least the end of Spring Term 2020